-Step 4: Create and Share
+Step 4: Export and Share

-Once your preview looks right, click “CREATE” to process.
 Kapwing will process your new vertical (9:16) video in the cloud then return it to you to download.
 Now that you’ve resized your square video to vertical, you can save the MP4 and publish it on your Story, on an IGTV channel, or on Snapchat.
 Because Kapwing creations live in the cloud, you can always go back and edit for a different size.

 With this technique, you can kick off an IGTV channel or post promotions on an Instagram Story.
 Small businesses, artists, and social media influencers can benefit from reusing existing videos rather than filming new ones.

 Thanks for reading!
 I hope this tutorial helps you resize square videos quickly for other social media platforms and saves you time #NoMorePixelPushing.
 Please reach out if you have comments or ideas for improvement!